othermod/DPI-Topper-565/README.md

-# PSPi Version 4 Software

-https://discord.gg/aR5jzUY Version 4 discussion on Discord

-**Project Features:**

-Analog Joystick

-Battery Monitor
+# Raspberry Pi DPI Topper

-LCD Backlight Dimming
+Backlight Dimming

-4.3" LCD, driven by GPIO using custom RGB 565 overlay
+LCD driven by GPIO using custom RGB 565 overlay

 Made for Pi Zero and Zero W, works perfectly with Pi 3